 In accordance with the PDP Manual, the Working Group reached out to ICANN’s Supporting Organizations and Advisory Committees, as well as to the GNSO Stakeholder Groups and Constituencies to gauge their input on the Charter questions.
 Community feedback is of particular importance to the work of this WG because of the binary nature of the over-arching charter question of whether or not to recommend mandatory transformation of contact information data.
 The call for input was sent out to the leadership of the SO/ACs and SG/Cs on 4 February 2014.
 A reminder was sent out to all community groups on 3 March 2014 and the Working Group also encouraged community feedback at its presentation to the GNSO during the weekend session preceding ICANN 49 in Singapore and during its face-to-face meeting at the same event.

-Overall, the Working Group received feedback from the GAC representatives of Thailand, China, and the European Commission (all representing communities that use rely on non-Latin scripts), the Intellectual Property Constituency (IPC), the At-Large Advisory Committee (ALAC), and the Non-Commercial Stakeholder Group (NCSG).
-A summary of the contributions can be found in the SO/AC and SG/C outreach review tool and the full-length submissions are published on the WG’s wiki page.
+Overall, the Working Group received feedback from the GAC representatives of Thailand, China, and the European Commission (all representing communities that rely on non-Latin scripts), the Intellectual Property Constituency (IPC), the At-Large Advisory Committee (ALAC), and the Non-Commercial Stakeholder Group (NCSG).
+A summary of the contributions can be found in the SOSO/AC and SG/C outreach review tool and the full-length submissions are published on the WG’s wiki page.

 The Translation and Transliteration of Contact Information PDP Working Group reviewed and discussed the contributions received in great detail.
-As pointed out above, the binary nature of the charter questions meant that community feedback was particularly valued and during the WG’s efforts so far.
+As pointed out above, the binary nature of the charter questions meant that community feedback was particularly valued during the WG’s efforts so far.
 Where relevant and appropriate, information and suggestions derived from the various contributions were considered and have been included in ‘Deliberation and Recommendations’ above.